Table of Contents

 The UNICEF (United Nations International Children’s Emergency Fund), a United Nations agency responsible for providing humanitarian and developmental aid to children around the world, states poverty is the biggest cause of child labour in India and other developing and underdeveloped countries around the globe.

-Due to poverty, children are subjected to labour to supplement their family’s income. the absence of good e at nal infrastructure in rural India and a lack of awareness are reasons behind child labour in India.
+Due to poverty, children are subjected to labour to supplement their family’s income. the absence of good infrastructure in rural India and a lack of awareness are reasons behind child labour in India.

 Types of Child Labour in India

-Two types of Child Labour exist in India: debt bondage child labour and the employment of children to supplement their family’s income. r less, in bo kin of c d bour, the will of others is partially or fully forced upon the child.
+In India, two main types of child labour exist: debt bondage child labour and the employment of children to supplement their family’s income.
+In both cases, the child’s autonomy is often compromised, with the will of others being partially or fully imposed upon them.

-Another form of child labour is where the parents of a child agree with the employer to employ their child to supplement the family’s income. v r, poverty is t main facto eh d all the types of child labour in India and other parts of the world.
+The second form of child labour occurs when parents agree with an employer to have their child work to help support the family’s income.
+Poverty is the root cause behind both types of child labour in India and globally, contributing to the persistence of these harmful practices.

 Download NCERT Solutions for CBSE Class 6-12 for free on Infinity Learn.